stetson06/stetson06.github.io/_posts/2022-01-23-causal-impact.md

 ### Results <a name="overview-results"></a>

-We saw a 41.1% uplift in sales for those customers who joined the Delivery Club, over and above what we believed they would have spent had the club not been in existence.
-This was across the three month post-period and the uplift was deemed to be significantly significant (@ 95%).
+We saw a 41.1% increase in sales for those customers who joined the Delivery Club, over and above what we believed they would have spent had the club not been in existence.
+This was across the three month post-period and the increase was deemed to be significantly significant (@ 95%).

 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-It would be interesting to look at this pool of customers (both those who did and did not join the Delivery Club) and investigate if there are any differences in sales in these time periods *last year* - this would help us understand if any of the uplift we saw here was actually the result of seasonality.
+It would be interesting to look at this pool of customers (both those who did and did not join the Delivery Club) and investigate if there are any differences in sales in these time periods *last year* - this would help us understand if any of the sales jump we saw here was actually the result of seasonality.

-It would be interesting to track this uplift over time and see if:
+It would be interesting to track this increase over time and see if:

 * It continues to grow
 * It flattens or returns to normal
 * We see any form of uplift pull-forward

-It would also be interesting to analyze what it is that is making up this uplift.
+It would also be interesting to analyze what it is that is making up this jump.
 Are customers increasing their spending across the same categories - or are they buying into new categories?

 <br>
 <br>